 Before you expose your environment to production traffic, we recommend that you design and implement a monitoring system where you define metrics that are important to assess the correct operation of the environment and its components, including your workloads.
-For example, if you are deploying a containerized infrastructure, you can implement a white-box monitoring system with Prometheus and Stackdriver.
-Or, you can monitor your Cloud IoT Core devices with Stackdriver and Cloud Functions.
+For example, if you are deploying a containerized infrastructure, you can implement a white-box monitoring system with Prometheus.
+Or, you can monitor your IoT Core devices with Cloud Logging and Cloud Functions.

-We aso recommend that you set an alerting system like Stackdriver alerting, that lets you be proactive, not just reactive.
+We also recommend that you set an alerting system like Cloud Monitoring alerting, that lets you be proactive, not just reactive.
 You need to set up alerts for critical errors and conditions, but you also need to set up warnings that give you time to correct a potentially disruptive situation before it affects your users.

-You can then export Stackdriver logs for long-term storage because Stackdriver logs have a limited retention period, or run data analytics against the metrics extracted from such logs to gain insights on how your environment is performing and start planning improvements.
+You can then export Cloud Monitoring metrics logs for long-term storage because Cloud Logging logs have a limited retention period, or run data analytics against the metrics extracted from such logs to gain insights on how your environment is performing and start planning improvements.

-When provisioning the target environment on GCP, you should aim to capture as many aspects as you can in code.
-By implementing processes such as infrastructure-as-code and policy-as-code, you can make your environment fully auditable and repeatable.
+When provisioning the target environment on Google Cloud, you should aim to capture as many aspects as you can in code.
+By implementing processes such as Infrastructure as Code and Policy as Code, you can make your environment fully auditable and repeatable.
 You can also apply a test-driven development approach to aspects other than code, to have immediate feedback on the modifications you intend to apply to your environment.

 Use managed services instead of self-managed ones